Skip to content

 TIP

-• Long replies (over 2000 characters) are automatically split into multiple messages while preserving code block integrity
+• Long replies (over 2000 characters) auto-split while preserving code block integrity

-• A message deduplication mechanism (LRU cache of 500 entries) prevents duplicate processing during reconnections
+• Message deduplication (LRU cache of 500) prevents duplicate processing during reconnects

 QQ

-1. Open QQ Open Platform and create a bot application
+1. QQ Open Platform → create a bot application QQ Open Platform Create Bot

 bash